 Princess Anmitsu decided to run away to the bakery after the castle banned cheese danishes.

-The longing of Princess Anmitsu might mean nothing to American gamers, but Alex Kidd: High-Tech World may ring a few bells, depending on your relationship with the Master System.
+The longing of Princess Anmitsu might mean nothing to American gamers, but Alex Kidd: High-Tech World may ring a few bells.
 Sega turned Anmitsu Hime into High-Tech World, replacing the princess with Prince Alex.
 Instead of a lust for pastries, Alex has an unquenchable desire to play the latest Sega games.
 The game’s sprites have been changed, and the text has been altered to be more American and 1980s hip (Alex’s speech in particular indicates that he is quite a brat – not the personality I imagined from Miracle World), but the Anmitsu Hime environments – the castle, the Japanese forest, and the Japanese town – remain the same.

 The drama unfolds…

 There’s nothing wrong with a company altering one of their previous games in order to adjust it for a different audience.
 If there was, Super Mario Bros.
 2 would be an afterthought rather than the curious classic it’s become.
 But why Sega felt the need to make Anmitsu Hime into High-Tech World, I’m not entirely sure.
 After all, Alex Kidd was Sega’s big mascot before Sonic.
 One would expect his games to be epics, comparable to Mario’s own adventures in spirit, if not in truth.
 And yet, High-Tech World feels like a lapse in judgment, a short, bizarre puzzle/action hybrid that doesn’t feel like Alex Kidd should be anywhere near it.

 The old man’s name isn’t Pops.
 Alex just has no respect for his elders.